-Ready to Sell Your Home for the Best Price in 2017?
+How Sell Your Home for the Best Price in 2020

-The market is heating up and like so many homeowners, you’re wondering if this is the right time to sell?
-And what will your home sell for?
+The market is heating up again this spring of 2020.
+Like so many homeowners, you’re wondering if this is the right time to sell?
+Perhaps you’ll be forced to sell if you’ve lost your job.

 We’ve seen years of homeowners all playing the waiting game, hoping for the market to fully ripen before they harvest.
 It looks like the fall harvest has arrived.
 But will sellers get what they’re asking for or more?
 Will they be too late?